QuietMisdreavus/quietmisdreavus.net/about.md

 - Twitter: <https://twitter.com/QuietMisdreavus>
 - Github:  <https://github.com/QuietMisdreavus>

 Hi, i'm victoria!
-You might recognize me from the Rust community, where i help maintain the `rustdoc` tool, and the `docs.rs` documentation hosting service.
+You might recognize me from the Rust community, where i helped maintain the `rustdoc` tool, and the `docs.rs` documentation hosting service.
 I've also written some other Rust libraries, and even written some not-Rust things for dayjobs and other personal projects.
 Thanks for stopping by!